-In the eyes of all private lenders and banks, your credit profile is the single most important thing about your business.
-Lending agencies, including traditional banks, judge your business on the basis of the kind of credit profile you have maintained.
-If your credit profile doesn’t show a promising sign of your business, no lender would want to be associated with you.
+In the eyes of all private funders and banks, your credit profile is the single most important thing about your business.
+Funding agencies, including traditional banks, judge your business on the basis of the kind of credit profile you have maintained.
+If your credit profile doesn’t show a promising sign of your business, no funder would want to be associated with you.

 Here we mention some of the tips you can follow for improving your business credit profile:

-The repayments you make on a loan dictate the kind of business credit profile you have.
-Your credit score is calculated on the basis of the repayments you make on the loan you have.
+The repayments you make on funding dictate the kind of business credit profile you have.
+Your credit score is calculated on the basis of the repayments you make on the funding you have.
 If you’re making your repayments on time, then your credit score would be good.
 But, if you aren’t making your repayments on time, you would fail to have a decent credit score.
-This is because your lender would obviously report your credit history to credit reporting agencies.
+This is because your funder would obviously report your credit history to credit reporting agencies.

 Increase Credit Limits

 If you’re looking to improve a poor credit score, you should look to improve the credit utilization ratio.
 Credit utilization amounts for around 30 percent of the computations involved while computing your credit score.